Republic of Guinea

 Guinea is a constitutional republic in which effective power is concentrated in a strong presidency.
 Government administration is carried out at several levels; in descending order, they are: eight regions, 33 prefectures, over 100 subprefectures, and many districts (known as communes in Conakry and other large cities, and villages or "quartiers" in the interior).
 District-level leaders are elected; the president appoints officials to all other levels of the highly centralized administration.
 The president governs Guinea with the assistance of an appointed council of civilian ministers typically led by a prime minister.

-Throughout 2005, the government maintained an open dialogue with the opposition parties, 16 of which participated in the December 2005 nation-wide elections for local and rural councils.
+In December 2005 Guinea held nation-wide elections for local and rural councils.
+In preparation for the election the government maintained an open dialogue with the opposition parties, 16 of which participated in the elections.
 Opposition leaders were allowed to campaign freely, and were allowed equal access to government-run media.
 The ruling PUP won 31 of 38 municipalities and 241 of 303 local councils.
-Though the elections were viewed as flawed, they were still much improved over previous elections due to the use of transparent ballot boxes and other reforms.
+Though viewed as flawed, the 2005 elections were much improved over previous elections due to the use of transparent ballot boxes and other reforms.
+Legislative elections previously scheduled for June 2007 have been repeatedly delayed.
+Currently elections are expected in late 2008.

 Principal Government Officials